 Creative team, this is where you step in.
 It’s essential to define the visual aspect of your collaboration with the influencer and include design instructions in your brief.

 These instructions will explain what type of visual content you want as a part of the campaign and how the influencer needs to handle it.
 Discuss specific details and key elements such as:

 The influencer can be responsible for creating the visuals, or you can deliver the visuals and other marketing materials for them to publish.

 Make sure this is all specified in the brief, but remember that this is a collaboration and allow them the freedom to explore their creative ideas.

 Language & Vocabulary

 When choosing an influencer to promote your brand, you should choose someone close to your brand and your target audience.
-Still, you can never be sure that they’ll respect your brand image unless you define it in the brief.
+Still, you can never be sure they’ll respect your brand image unless you define it in your brief.

 This section needs to define:

 - The type of vocabulary you want them to use

 If there are some sensitive topics you’ll be covering, reflect on political correctness, bias, and other necessary details.